lutianzhou001/neofura-doc/docs/APIs/GetBlockByBlockHash.md

 ## GetBlockByBlockHash

- Gets a certain block with the block hash.
+ Gets the corresponding block information by the given block hash.

 ### Parameters